nuxt/website-v2/content/en/design.md

 ---description
 Our brand typeface is DM Sans by Colophon Foundry for Google.
 This open-source typeface was chosen for its combination of smoothness and structure.
 Its geometric shapes and soft transitions will bring clarity and openness to our texts.
-Also, it’s open availability will let other members of the NuxtJS community incorporate it into their work.
+Also, it’s open availability will let other members of the Nuxt community incorporate it into their work.
 ::